neonevm/neon-evm.docs/docs/operating/operator_guide.md

 ---
-title: Running Neon Proxy Operator
+title: Running Neon EVM as a Proxy Operator
 ---

 *This guide is for people who want to register with Neon EVM as a proxy operator for processing transactions on Solana.
 It is assumed these people have previous experience compiling Solana-based blockchain nodes or have worked as blockchain validators.*